SoPraFS20-Group16/sopra-fs20-group-16-server/README.md

 If you choose to make a pull request, make sure the github actions task **Test Project** passes.

 When running tests locally the tests relying on an API key for [ipstack](ipstack.com) are disabled if no key is available If you wish to deploy your own version and / or want to include these tests, then [here you can learn more about environment variables](https://docs.oracle.com/javase/tutorial/essential/environment/env.html).
+The environment variable for the ipstack key is named IPSTACK_KEY.
 You can get an API key by opening a free account at [ipstack](ipstack.com).

 If your pull request is accepted, the project is automatically deployed to heroku.
 If you want to deploy your own version check out this guide on